Zero-1729/soundplay/docs/CONTRIBUTING.md

 ### Refactoring

-As the JS community continues to grow, we would be required to refactor the code, also, as the project evolves maintenance would demand refactoring from time to time.
+As the JS community continues to grow, we would be required to refactor the code, also, as the project evolves maintenance would demand refactoring from time-to-time.
 These refactoring changes are one of the following:

 - Code re-organization: moving code chunks in files.
 - Code style updates